MadhuraBuchake/R-Projects/README.md

 2. Law of Large Numbers

-   For N random normally distributed numbers with mean=0 and std=1, count how many of these numbers will fall between -1 and 1 and divide      by total quantity N. Keep increasing the value of N
+   For N random normally distributed numbers with mean=0 and std=1, count how many of these numbers will fall between -1 and 1 and divide      by total quantity N. Keep increasing the value of N.
    Check if Mean(x) is approx to E(X)